imnasim31415/Linux/SELinux practical tasks.md

-# SELinux Practical Guide for RHCSA
+# 🔒 SELinux Practical Guide for RHCSA

 SELinux (Security-Enhanced Linux) is a **mandatory access control (MAC) system** that enhances the security of Linux systems.
-Unlike discretionary access control (DAC) where users can change permissions, SELinux enforces policies that govern how users, processes, and files interact.
+Unlike discretionary access control (DAC) where users can change permissions, SELinux enforces strict policies that govern how users, processes, and files interact.
+It is a kernel-level guardrail that provides **least privilege**, **exploit containment**, and **auditing**.

 ---